Birmingham Probate Attorneys

 Probate of Estates in Jefferson County

 Probate of an estate involves identifying assets, notifying creditors, paying debts, and distributing property to heirs or beneficiaries.
 Estates in Birmingham may be probated with or without a will.
 When a valid will exists, the court appoints the named executor.
-If no will exists, an administrator is appointed under Alabama intestate succession laws.
+If no will exists, the court appoints an administrator under Alabama intestate succession laws.

 Our Birmingham probate attorneys assist with opening estates, preparing petitions, obtaining Letters Testamentary or Letters of Administration, resolving creditor claims, handling real property transfers, and completing final estate closures.